-101. Fees
+102. Fees

-101.1 The licence fees payable to us are subject to annual review and will be published in Appendix I. This may include charges for applicants who fail to attend appointments, knowledge tests, training sessions, etc.
+102.1 The licence fees payable to us are subject to annual review and will be published in Appendix I. This may include charges for applicants who fail to attend appointments, knowledge tests, training sessions, etc.

-102. Payments
+103. Payments

-- 102.1 The Council is able to accept payment by debit or credit card, cheques, postal orders or BACS payments.
-Cheques or postal orders must be made payable to St Albans District Council. - 102.2 The current BACS payment details are:
+- 103.1 The Council is able to accept payment by debit or credit card, cheques, postal orders or BACS payments.
+Cheques or postal orders must be made payable to St Albans City and District Council. - 103.2 You can make payment over the phone or on our website.
+The Council is unable to accept cash payments.
+To make payment on the website please use the below link: